ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

     No
 ```

 Confirm if correct.

+### Issue the TX

-At this point the prompt series is complete and CLI attempts the transaction:
+At this point the prompt series is complete and the CLI attempts the transaction:

 ```text
 NodeID: NodeID-7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg